Auto Product Liability Lawyers

 Virtually all new vehicles introduced in the American market come with power windows.
 Although these make it easier for passengers to open and shut windows, they have been the cause of many injuries over the years.
 According to the National Highway Traffic Safety Administration, approximately 500 people suffer from power window-related injuries every year.
 Most of those injured are children below the age of 15.

-Since the onset of their popularity in the early 90s, approximately 58 people have died and hundreds have been injured.
+Since the onset of their popularity in the early 90s, approximately 58 people have died and hundreds have been injured due to power window defects.

 For a person who has been severely injured by a defective power window, life may become increasingly difficult.
 Medical bills may pile up.
 Trying to deal with insurance claims and other matters related to the incident can be complex and frustrating.
 The physical pain of the incident may cause lasting emotional trauma, as may the financial problems that may arise.
 In these situations, you should turn to a product liability lawyer.